jgildred/fluff/README.md

 fluff
 =====

-A CMS that stays out of your way.
+The CMS that stays out of your way.

 Installation: